-- You will get a lot less than the full market value for your home - typically between 20% and 60%. - You're no longer the sole owner of your home.
-The deeds pass to the reversion company and you become a tenant. - The home reversion company will regularly inspect your home and you will be bound to carry out (and pay for) the repairs and maintenance they request. - The inheritance you pass on will be reduced.
-The only way your beneficiaries will be able to keep your home is to buy it back from the reversion company at full market value. - Schemes are not particularly flexible if your circumstances change.
-For example, you'll usually need permission for someone else to move in, such as a relative, carer or new partner. - Any money you raise through equity release is likely to affect your entitlement to benefits.
+Pros Cons You will get a lot less than the full market You get to stay in your own home for the rest value for your home - typically between of your life, or until you 20% and 60%. have to move permanently You're no longer the sole owner of your into care. home.
+The deeds pass to the reversion You can choose to receive company and you become a tenant. a regular income, a lump The home reversion company will regularly sum, or both, according to inspect your home and you will be bound your needs. to carry out (and pay for) the repairs and If you've only sold part of maintenance they request. your home, you will benefit • The inheritance you pass on will be reduced. from any rise in the value of The only way your beneficiaries will be able the share you've kept. to keep your home is to buy it back from the reversion company at full market value.
+You know exactly what percentage of your Schemes are not particularly flexible if property will go as an your circumstances change.
+For example, inheritance or will remain you'll usually need permission for someone to pay for care home fees. else to move in, such as a relative, carer or • You can reduce the new partner.
+Inheritance Tax vour Any money you raise is likely to affect your beneficiaries might have to entitlement to benefits pay after your death.